yanlindev/gke-chaos-demo/README.md

 npm install
 npm run build
 ```
-Then a /build folder will be built in 'frontend' and served by Flask.<br /><br />
+A /build folder will be built in 'frontend' and served by Flask.<br /><br />

 ## Config
 Config is either via local file [config.json](code/config.json) or recreating with environmental variables:<br />